Aerial view of St. Pete Beach in St. Petersburg, Florida, on a sunny summer day.

 A:

 St. Petersburg is a great place for retirees.
-With just over 21 percent of the population being 65 years or older, there’s a large community of retirement-age residents and myriad activities to keep you busy whatever your interests are.
-From beaches and water activities to state parks and live entertainment, you couldn’t have a bad time if you tried.
-Not to mention, Florida was named the No. 1 Best State to Retire in 2024 due to its mild weather and lack of a state income tax.
+With just over 21 percent of the population age 65 and older, there’s a large community of retirement-age residents and myriad activities to keep you busy whatever your interests are.
+From beaches and water activities to state parks and live entertainment, St. Pete residents couldn’t have a bad time if they tried.
+And thanks to the warm weather and lack of a state income tax, Florida topped the list of best states to retire in 2025.

-About 37 percent of residents in St. Pete rents their homes.
+About 37 percent of St. Pete residents rent their homes.
 Despite the fact that the city has a lower cost of living than Tampa, apartments in St. Petersburg, FL, tend to cost a bit more on average.
-Still, apartment rents vary significantly depending on the neighborhood, so it’s likely possible to find something that fits whatever budget you’re working with.
-Here’s a quick look at the rental market in St. Petersburg, Florida.
+But apartment rents vary significantly depending on the neighborhood, so you’re likely to find something that fits whatever budget you’re working with.
+Here’s a quick look at the rental market in St. Petersburg, Florida:

-• A one-bedroom apartment in St. Petersburg will cost around $2,000 a month, on average.
+• A one-bedroom apartment in St. Petersburg will cost around $2,075 a month for a one-bedroom apartment, on average.

-• Some of the most affordable neighborhoods in the city are Casler Heights and Highland Oaks, where the average rent is around $1,500 in both communities.
+• Some of the most affordable neighborhoods in the city are Greater Pinellas Point and Disston Heights, where the average rent is about $1,500 in both communities.

 Q: What is living in St. Petersburg, Florida, like?

-Living in St. Petersburg, Florida, gives you easy access to the Gulf and its beaches as well as all the comforts of big-city living.
-In just 20 minutes, locals can walk from the beach in Downtown’s Vinoy Park to the AMC movie theater on Beach Drive.
+A: Living in St. Petersburg, Florida, gives you easy access to the Gulf of Mexico and its beaches — along with all the comforts of city life.
+In just 10 minutes, locals can walk from the beach in Downtown’s Vinoy Park to the AMC movie theater on Beach Drive.
 The city is also home to amazing restaurants, performance venues, and world-renowned art museums like the Museum of Fine Arts and the Dalí.
-Not to mention Tropicana Field, home to Major League Baseball’s Tampa Bay Rays.
+Not to mention Tropicana Field, which was home to Major League Baseball’s Tampa Bay Rays until Hurricane Milton ripped the roof off in 2024 (catch the local boys of summer now at Tampa’s George M. Steinbrenner Field).

 A one-story residential home in the Historic Kenwood neighborhood of St. Petersburg, Florida.
 The home is painted gray and white with a red front door.
 The front yard has a variety of tropical plants including palm trees.

-Boasting plenty of events, easy access to parks, and a diverse, inclusive community, Historic Kenwood is an artist’s haven and a great place to settle down.
+If you’re considering where to live in St. Petersburg, FL, the inclusive community of Historic Kenwood is an artist’s haven and a great place to settle down.

 (Source: Historic Kenwood Homes for Sale via Facebook)

 Before you start living in St. Petersburg, Florida, it’s important to know the neighborhood you’d like to live in.
-There are so many nice places to live in St. Pete that we couldn’t possibly cover them all, so we’re just going to focus on three of them.
+There are so many nice places to live in St. Pete that we couldn’t possibly cover them all, so we’re just going to focus on three of our favorites.

 Historic Old Northeast